OpenGov/kustomize-bases/README.md

 Feel free to contact us for any issues or questions regarding these shared Kustomize resources.
 We're happy to help you get started utilizing them for your Kubernetes projects!

-We do not provide long-term support for directly using resources from this repo without modification.
+However, we do not provide direct support for using resources from this repo.
 Resources are designed as templates to be customized based on your unique environment and needs.
+You assume all risks and liability that may result from using these configurations.
+More details can be found in the [LICENSE](LICENSE) file.

 ## License

-This project is licensed under the Apache 2.0 License - see the LICENSE file for details
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details

 ## Proprietary Information